Skip to main content

 The most striking aspect of all 10 letters is that they are calm, rational, and cogent, full of descriptions of her travels and inquiries about friends and events at home.
 She offered an explanation for her peace in a December 1876 letter: “I am allowed tranquility here and am not harassed by a demon.”
 The demon, of course, was Robert; the harassment would be his criticism of her spending habits.

-In these later letters she is no longer questioning the justice of God; now she is trusting in Him for healing and peace, as well as for vengeance against her enemies.
+In these later letters, she is no longer questioning the justice of God; now she is trusting in the deity for healing and peace, as well as for vengeance against her enemies.
 She occasionally rails against her son and mentions her husband, often in terms of apotheosis, “my darling husband, who worshipped me so greatly, that often he said, that I was his weakness.”
 She mentions her physical health: boils under her left arm and pain over her entire body.
 The spa waters of Vichy “did me no good.”

 Perhaps the most intriguing letter of all is from Sorrento, Italy, in April 1878.
 In it, she calls April her “season of sadness” and feels the sadness more keenly because she is returning to spots she first saw in the 1860s, in the midst of her bereavement.
 “It is only by a strong effort of will that I revisit these places,” she wrote.
 “My beloved husband and myself for hours would sit down and anticipate the pleasant time, we would have in quietly visiting places and halting in such spots as this, when his official labors were ended.
 God works in such a mysterious way and we are left to bow to His will.
 But to some of us, resignation will never come.
 But perhaps for the tears shed here, compensation will succeed the grief of the present time.”